AfterShip/phone/README.md

 +18175698900
 ```

-## Older browser
+## Old browsers & browser support

+We currently transpile script to base on target env which that browser global usage '>1%' and "node: 6.10".

+You can check on the [brwoserlist](http://browserl.ist/?q=%3E1%25)
-Please read the `README` inside the `example` folder
+You also need polyfill for some old browser more details please read the `README` inside the `example` folder

 ##FAQ (1.x branch)

-1. Does node-phone do any phone validation?
+1. Does `phone` do any phone validation?

 	Yes: If you provide the 2nd parameter (country), and the phone number do not start with `+` sign.